Robert J. Schneider

 "We'll work that out later.
 When can you start?"

 Lana thought for a moment then said, "Right now.
-We will go out to your parents' house and see what we can discover."
+We will go out to your parents' house and see what can be discovered."

 Michael said, "Good.
 The police released the house a few days after the. well, when they were finioshed."